rewire-hardware/ReWire/README.md

 ### VHDL Generation

-Generated VHDL may throw a lot of warnings about unused variables; this is normal, and does not seem to have an effect on the synthesized circuits.
+Generated VHDL, when synthesized, may throw a lot of warnings about unused variables.
+This is normal, and does not seem to have an effect on the synthesized circuits.

 ## Further Reading